SushovanHaldar/Excavate2k18/README.md

-# excavate - DA Competition
-of the Department fest of Metallurgy - Composit
+Data analytics competition of the dept of Metallurgy IIT Kharagpur